-10 Signs That A Will Maybe A Fake: Forged Wills
+Signs That A DC Will Maybe A Fake: DC Forged Wills

-The following is a list of the top 10 signs that a will may be fraudulent.
-Fake Wills, Forged Wills, Forgery whatever the case maybe, if you have two or more of the items on this list it may be worthwhile to speak to an attorney because you may be dealing with a case of a fake will or forged will.
-While someone making a will may have the right to do any of these things list below, they often lead to suspicions that the decedent/testator was either incapacitated at the time he or she made a will or that he or she did so under the undue influence of someone with substantial access and control, or worse that the will is a fake.
-So while not exclusive, if you have a few of the items listed below you may be dealing with a fake will or forged will.
+The following is a list of the top 10 signs that a DC will may be fraudulent.
+Fake Wills, Forged Wills, Forgery whatever the case may be if someones will has two or more of the items on this list it may be worthwhile to speak to an attorney.
+The reason for this is that if the will does have two or more of the characteristics, the DC will is likely fake or forged.
+Someone making a DC will has the right to do any of the things listed below.
+However, they often lead to suspicions.
+These suspicions include that the decedent/testator was suffering from incapacity at the time he or she made a will.
+Additionally, he or she did so under the undue influence of someone with substantial access and control.
+The worst-case scenario is that the will is a fake.
+So while not exclusive, if you notice that a DC will has a few of the items listed below, you may be dealing with a fake will or forged will.

-- A Death Bed Will.
-Any testamentary instrument Will, Codicil, Trust Agreement, etc. that is executed by a person whose death is imminent is immediately suspect.
+- A Death-Bed Will.
+Any testamentary instrument Will, Codicil, Trust Agreement, etc. that is executed in DC by a person whose death is imminent is immediately suspect.

-- A will, trust or codicil, which excludes a spouse or child for no
+- A will, trust, or codicil, which excludes a spouse or child for no apparent reason.

-- A will, trust or codicil, which primarily benefits non-relatives.
+- A trust, Will, or codicil, which primarily benefits non-relatives.

-- A will, trust or codicil that directs a large portion of an estate to a religious organization.
-This is especially suspicious if the decedent was not particularly active in the organization or only joined shortly before their death.
+- A will, trust, or codicil that directs a large portion of an estate to a religious organization.
+This is especially suspicious if the decedent was not particularly active in the organization or became a member shortly before their death.

 - A will that was not signed and witnessed in the presence of an attorney (when an attorney supervises the execution of testamentary instruments there is a presumption of regularity).